Join us for the inaugural UC Neurotrauma Symposium!

-We are now accepting abstracts for the inaugural UC Neurotrauma Symposium, Saturday, May 11, 2019, 9am - 7pm at the new UC Gardner Neuroscience Institute building.
+You are invited to participate in the first UC Neurotrauma Symposium, Saturday, May 11, 2019, 9am - 7pm at the new UC Gardner Neuroscience Institute building.
 The purpose of this event is to promote awareness & foster collaboration regarding cutting edge Traumatic Brain Injury (TBI) research and patient care.
+Up to 6 CME's will be offered.

 CRANI honored to receive COM's Team Science Award